hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/ListConfiguration.md

 List configuration has the following elements.

+- `statistics-enabled`: True (default) if statistics gathering is enabled on the list, false otherwise.
 - `backup-count`: Number of synchronous backups.
 List is a non-partitioned data structure, so all entries of a List reside in one partition.
 When this parameter is '1', there will be 1 backup of that List in another node in the cluster.
 When it is '2', 2 nodes will have the backup.
 - `async-backup-count`: Number of asynchronous backups.
 - `max-size`: The maximum number of entries for this List.